e-ucm/rage-analytics/README.md

 * Storm UI at `http://localhost:8081`

 Exposed ports can be easily altered by modifying `docker-compose.yml` (eg.: changing the `ui` port to `8081:8082`) would expose `nimbus-ui` in `8082` instead of `8081`.

+## Troubleshooting

+The `report` command generates a text file with information that can help us diagnose any problems during installation or execution.
+It does not include any personally-identifiable [information](https://github.com/e-ucm/rage-analytics/blob/master/rage-analytics.sh#L127) (in particular, neither your machine's public IP  nor your username is included; although we do want to know if you are running it as root or using a `docker` group).

+When you have a problem,

+- run `./rage-analytics.sh report` (_before_ stopping the services)
+- open an issue on our [issues page](https://github.com/e-ucm/rage-analytics/pulls) (if you register as a user on github, you will be e-mailed as soon as we comment on the issue)
+- append the report to your new issue, and described the problem and the steps to reproduce it as accurately as possible.
+We will get back to you as soon as we can.

 ## Under the hood